bluecadet/drupal-docs/docs/d8/install.md

   <br>`terminus build:project:create --team="Bluecadet" --org="bluecadet" --email="pinge@bluecadet.com" --admin-email="pinge@bluecadet.com" d8 philly-pwa`
   make sure to include team and org, otherwise projects will be saved to your personal accounts.
 * Once the environemnts are created, goto circleci.com, under the project settings, goto Advanced Settings -> Only build pull requests and check ON.
 This will reduce uneeded builds and save time during development.
-* When creating a local environment, if you are using apache, there will not b an `.htaccess` file.
-You'll need to grab it from another repo.
+* When creating a local environment, if you are using apache, there will not be an `.htaccess` file at the root of the project.
+You will need to grab it from another repo OR from a clean download of Drupal from drupal.org.

 <!-- 1.
 The site is now ready to be worked on